Feeling a chill because you’re noticing error code 270 from your Lennox® furnace?

 This part ignites natural gas, which helps warm your house.

 - Furnace ignitor and blower become energized.

-Your furnace will tell you there’s something wrong with a red flash from its indicator light, which it uses to display error codes.
+Your furnace will show you there’s something wrong with a red flash from its indicator light, which it uses to communicate error codes.
 It has this red light to flash code, much like Morse code.

 Estimated Repair Cost for Furnace Error Code 270

-The bill to mend your furnace rests on the problem with it and how long it takes to repair it.
+The bill to mend your furnace rests on the problem with it and how long it takes to correct it.

 Before your technician replaces your ignitor, he or she will investigate:

 - Gas flow